peterlazzarino/react-adaptive-image/README.md

-# react-lazy-image-resize
+# react-adaptive-image

-React component that allows for lazy image loading on scroll with resizing based on users viewport size and screen density (retina display).
+Lazy image loading with dynamic resizing based on viewport and screen pixel density.
+Deliver the right content for the right screen sizes.